mkfrey/pass2bitwarden/README.md

 # pass2bitwarden

+---

+Note:

+This is a fork of pass2bitwarden, which changes the parsing behaviour to avoid losing data without notice.

+Instead of applying regular expressions to the entire file content to extract values, the file content is split up into lines.

+Each line is processed separately using the field patterns.
+If multiple lines are matched by a pattern, the additional lines are omitted and a warning is printed.

+A special case is the first line, which is directly used as password if `FIRSTLINE_IS_LOGIN_PASSWORD` is set to `True`.

+All lines not matching any pattern are put into a configurable column `FALLBACK_FIELD`, which is set to `notes` by default.

+This new strategy prevents data loss, since each line is explicitly handled.
+If data is omitted, a warning is printed.

+---

 A Python script to export data from [pass](https://www.passwordstore.org/) in [Bitwarden](https://bitwarden.com/) CSV format.
 This started as a quick and dirty script to move my passwords to Bitwarden, but it turned out worthy of being shared.

 Inspired by [reinefjord/pass2csv](https://github.com/reinefjord/pass2csv), but rewritten from scratch.
 There's probably some similarities.